HamuzaDesu/Hiragana-Test/README.md

 # Hiragana-Test

-Another website I made to help me in learning japanese :3
+A website I've made to help me in learning japanese :3